-To cultivate martial art skills they needed consistent practice, in a group.
+To cultivate martial art skills they needed consistent practice.

 We do too.

-To encourage a systematic approach our training uses ranks or grades.
+To encourage a systematic approach we use ranks.
 These are indicated by belt colors – white, green, brown and black.
 After black belt there is no change of the color of the belt, except as it naturally turns white over time.